Engin-Boot/capture-behavior-of-a-visit-counter-HarishMurugancoolz/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given
-  When
+  Given the hospital recorded the visitor trends during the week When facility manager request report
-  Then
+  Then report the visitor trends

 Scenario: Alert when seating capacity is full

-  Given
+  Given the hospital as seating facility
-  When
+  When seating capacity is filled
-  Then
+  Then alert and arrange for extra seatings